dioptra-io/iris-exporter/README.md

 [![Docker](https://img.shields.io/github/workflow/status/dioptra-io/iris-exporter/Docker?logo=github)](https://github.com/dioptra-io/iris-exporter/actions/workflows/docker.yml)

 Exporting Iris data to various formats is a data-intensive task that requires to fetch and transform 100GB+ of data per measurement.
-The bulk of the work is done by [pantrace](https://github.com/dioptra-io/pantrace).
 This repository contains scripts for orchestrating data extraction, transformation and load into S3.

 ## Installation